dalon-work/FortCpp/README.md

 If an error does occur, FortC++ throws an ArrayException.
 An ArrayException will print out an error message, and then exit the program.

-If the macro FortCpp_EXCEPTION_PAUSE is defined, then before exiting, the program will pause and wait for a keypress.

 To turn debugging off, define the macro NDEBUG.
 Use this for release code, as debugging does incur a performance hit.

 ### Compiling and Optimization